keenanromain/AWS-SAA-C02-Study-Guide/README.md

   - It generally incurs the performance costs of an ACID-compliant transaction system.
   - It uses expensive joins to reassemble required views of query results.
 - High cardinality is good for DynamoDB I/O performance.
 The more distinct your partition key values are, the better.
 It makes it so that the requests sent will be spread across the partitioned space.
 - DynamoDB makes use of parallel processing to achieve predictable performance.
-You can visualise each partition or node as an independent DB server of fixed size with each partition or node responsible for a defined block of data.
+You can visualize each partition or node as an independent DB server of fixed size with each partition or node responsible for a defined block of data.
 In SQL terminology, this concept is known as sharding but of course DynamoDB is not a SQL-based DB.
 With DynamoDB, data is stored on Solid State Drives (SSD).

 ### DynamoDB Accelerator (DAX):
 - Amazon DynamoDB Accelerator (DAX) is a fully managed, highly available, in-memory cache that can reduce Amazon DynamoDB response times from milliseconds to microseconds, even at millions of requests per second.